The HOW Matters, An Accommodation Done Differently

 The accommodation of extra time is one of the most common accommodations we see, which is why this example of what took place is worth sharing.

-While this accommodation is important for many, emotionally, it can still be difficult.
+While the extra time on tests is important for many, emotionally, it can still be difficult.
 For many students, this experience can reinforce the feeling of being behind.
 They watch peers finish and leave.
-They feel their differences are highlighted even when the support itself is appropriate and necessary.
-Additionally, they show up late to their next class, now behind by 30 minutes in another area they now need to catch up on.
-For IB exams, it is required that the extended time is standardized, at the end of the time period allotted; however, for internal assessment, unit tests, in class essays, etc., this is not a requirement.
+They can feel their differences being highlighted even when the support itself is appropriate and necessary.

-In this case, the teacher knew to do something different, and it was possible.
+In this case, the teacher knew to do something different.

-The essay based exam happened to be a morning exam, so instead of having the student stay after for additional time, the teacher invited the student to come in before the rest of the class and begin early.
+The essay based assessment occurred first thing in the morning, so instead of having the student stay after for additional time, the teacher invited the student to come in before the rest of the class and begin early.
 She received the same amount of monitored extra time, but at the start rather than at the end.

-That small shift changed everything for this student with a learning disability.
+That small shift changed everything for this student with a learning disability who has felt extremely discouraged throughout exam season.
 Let me tell you why.

 When the other students arrived, she had written two paragraphs of her essay.
 She knew she would not have to race.
 She knew she would not be the last one sitting in the room again.
 This gave her the space to think, regulate, and write without panic.